Smaller alternative funds complain of European 'passport' costs

-LONDON Hedge fund and property fund managers are facing unexpected charges and administrative hurdles to sell their funds across Europe, deterring some from doing so and cutting across the principle of an open market, lawyers and fund managers say.
+LONDON Nov 28 Hedge fund and real estate fund managers are facing unexpected charges and administrative hurdles to sell their funds across Europe, deterring some from doing so and cutting across the principle of an open market, lawyers and fund managers say.

 Europe's directive on Alternative Investment Fund Managers (AIFMD) came into force in July, regulating the managers but enabling them to sell their funds anywhere within the European Economic Area.